 Key Contributions

-- Introduces “derivative reporting” as a concept for how politicians repackage and ideologically inflect journalistic content to borrow its credibility.
+• Introduces the concept of “derivative reporting” — politicians repackaging and ideologically inflecting journalistic content to borrow objectivity-based credibility.

-- Extends gatekeeping and hybrid media theory by showing that non-journalistic actors appropriate journalistic credibility rather than simply bypassing the press.
+• Extends gatekeeping and hybrid media theory by showing how non-journalistic actors appropriate journalistic credibility rather than simply bypass the press.

-- Demonstrates a mixed methodological pipeline combining word embeddings, network analysis, and qualitative coding for studying crisis narratives.
+• Demonstrates a methodological pipeline combining word embeddings, network analysis, and qualitative coding.

 Methods